Lotus Appellate Law | Utah Appellate Attorneys

-Lotus Appellate Law is a boutique appellate law firm based in Utah, focused exclusively on appellate advocacy in the Utah Court of Appeals and Utah Supreme Court.
+Lotus Appellate Law is Salt Lake City’s boutique appellate law firm — dedicated exclusively to appellate advocacy before the Utah Court of Appeals and Utah Supreme Court.

-An appeal is a formal request for a higher court to review a lower court’s decision for legal error.
-It is not a new trial — no new evidence is introduced and witnesses don’t testify.
-Instead, appellate courts review the written record and the parties’ legal arguments to determine whether the trial court correctly applied the law.
-At Lotus Appellate Law, we specialize in identifying reversible error and building the focused, persuasive arguments that appellate courts require.
+An appeal is a formal request to a higher court to review a lower court’s decision for legal error.
+Unlike a trial, no new evidence is introduced and witnesses don’t testify — appellate courts review the written record and the parties’ legal briefs to determine whether the trial court correctly applied the law.
+At Lotus Appellate Law, Salt Lake City’s exclusively appellate firm, we specialize in identifying reversible error and building the focused, persuasive arguments that Utah appellate courts require.

-The appellate process typically begins with filing a notice of appeal, which must be filed within strict deadlines — often 30 days after the final judgment.
-From there, the appellant must designate the record on appeal and submit an opening brief identifying the legal errors that warrant reversal.
-The opposing party then files an answer brief, and a reply brief may follow.
+The appellate process typically begins with a notice of appeal, which must be filed within strict deadlines — often 30 days after final judgment.
+The appellant then designates the record and submits an opening brief identifying the legal errors that warrant reversal.
+The opposing party files an answer brief, and a reply brief may follow.
 Oral argument is sometimes granted but not guaranteed.
-At Lotus Appellate Law, we craft thorough, well-researched briefs designed to resonate with appellate judges and move the needle on the outcome.
+At Lotus Appellate Law, we craft thorough, well-researched briefs designed to resonate with Utah appellate judges — and move the needle on outcomes.

 Refer to our guide on the appellate process.

 Not every adverse ruling is immediately appealable.
 Generally, you can appeal a final judgment — a ruling that fully resolves the case.
-Interlocutory appeals (appeals of non-final orders) are available in limited circumstances under URAP Rule 5 and require permission from the appellate court.
-Beyond eligibility, success on appeal requires identifying meaningful legal or procedural error that affected the outcome.
-We evaluate cases with candor — if an appeal is unlikely to succeed, we’ll tell you that too.
+Interlocutory appeals of non-final orders are available in limited circumstances under URAP Rule 5 and require permission from the appellate court.
+Success on appeal also requires identifying meaningful legal or procedural error that affected the outcome.
+Lotus Appellate Law evaluates cases with candor — if an appeal is unlikely to succeed, we’ll tell you directly.

 Appellate practice is a distinct discipline from trial work.
-It demands mastery of the written word, deep familiarity with appellate procedure, and the ability to distill a complex record into a compelling legal narrative.
-Many excellent trial attorneys find appellate practice unfamiliar — the standards of review, preservation requirements, and briefing conventions are all highly technical.
-At Lotus Appellate Law, appellate advocacy is all we do.
-That focus translates directly into sharper briefs and better outcomes for our clients.
+It demands mastery of written advocacy, deep familiarity with appellate procedure, and the ability to distill a complex record into a compelling legal narrative.
+Standards of review, issue preservation, and briefing conventions are all highly technical — many excellent trial attorneys find them unfamiliar terrain.
+At Lotus Appellate Law, appellate advocacy is the only work we do.
+That focus translates directly into sharper briefs and better outcomes for our clients in the Utah Court of Appeals and Utah Supreme Court.

 Refer to What does an Appellate Attorney Do?.